ErroneousBee/Incy-Wincy-Wiki/content/Quick Start.md

 * Start VS Code and install the VS Code Live Server plugin:
     ![Install Live Server](content/installliveserver.png "Click on the Extentions Icon ( the leftmost bar ) and search for 'live server'")

 * You may also need to install the `git` and `npm` tools.
-Search the Internat for instructions.
+Search the Internet for instructions.

 Get your PortaWiki Copy
 =======================